 Medical Sciences Curriculum: Years 1 & 2

-Ross University’s medical school program begins with a common first semester that gives everyone the opportunity to adjust to the large volume of material and fast pace of medical school teaching and learning.
-After First semester, there are two possible curriculum tracks — a four-semester accelerated track, and a five-semester, Ross+, track.
-Both tracks follow our integrated Medical Sciences basic sciences curriculum.
+The RUSM medical school program begins with a first semester that gives everyone the opportunity to adjust to the large volume of material and fast pace of medical school teaching and learning.

 Modeled after curricula used in the United States, Medical Sciences is designed to allow students to address the processes of health and disease in a holistic fashion.
-What does this mean?
 In essence, our students learn the physiological, anatomical, and biochemical processes of an organ system all at once.
 This approach is educationally advantageous because it provides a broader view of how these different systems work together and make it more relevant in the clinical context.
-And, because we understand the importance of learning by doing, our students take part in hands-on training from semester 1.
+Because we understand the importance of learning by doing, our students take part in hands-on training from semester 1.

-Ross+: This track will require you to be on campus for approximately 20 months, or 75 weeks.
+The RUSM Curriculum will require you to be on campus for approximately 20 months, or 75 weeks.
 Study modules are spaced out over five semesters, and the curriculum includes integrated study breaks to encourage and manage knowledge acquisition.
-You will complete the same coursework as students undergoing the accelerated curriculum.

-Ross University understands the important role technology plays in medicine and is committed to providing students with an advanced learning environment.
-The entirely wireless campus is equipped with the advanced instructional technology and learning systems that today’s medical student needs to leverage every aspect of their basic sciences education and keep them ahead of the curve.
+RUSM understands the important role technology plays in medicine and is committed to providing students with an advanced learning environment.
+The medical school facilities, on an entirely wireless campus, are equipped with the advanced instructional technology and learning systems that today’s medical student needs to leverage every aspect of their basic sciences education.

 Classrooms and Laboratories